Dino Sajudin, Trump doorman, a ‘pathological liar,’ ex-wife Nikki Benfatto says

 “This is all fake,” she said last year.
 “I think they lost their money.”

-Ms. Benfatto, who was married to Mr. Sajudin for 14 years but told the Daily News she hadn’t spoke to him since he threatened her in 2014, said he was constantly name-dropping and gossiping to her, but never mentioned a Trump love child.
+Ms. Benfatto, who was married to Mr. Sajudin for 14 years but told the Daily News she hadn’t spoken to him since he threatened her in 2014, said he was constantly name-dropping and gossiping to her, but never mentioned a Trump love child.

 “He always had something to say about people,” she said.
 “I never recall him mentioning anything like that.”